-Mr King has a distinguished 28 year history in law enforcement, including a Chief of Staff post in the Utah Attorney General’s Office and stints at the FBI and Harvard University.
+Mr King has a distinguished 28 year history in law enforcement, including a Chief of Staff post in the Utah Attorney General’s Office and stints at Harvard University.

 He has also appeared on US and international news and talk shows and is renowned as solving the ‘oldest and coldest case in history’: the assassination of the Egyptian pharaoh Tutankhamun in 1340 BC.